ririro93/gitin/README.md

     - [x] logout redirect to previous page
     - [ ] show logged out message
-    - [ ] using github API's search might be better than using PyGithub get_user() and get_repo() methods -[ ] this feature existed on PyGithub too..
+    - [ ] using github API's search might be better than using PyGithub get_user() and get_repo() methods -[ ] this feature existed on PyGithub too.. -> update using this

 - [ ] db
     - [ ] migrate to postgres